iai9/matrices/README.md

 *   cot in pi-radians
 *   asin
 *   acos
-*   atan (do not that atan does have a rather sizable margin of error or ~0.4 as input increases - working on this now)
+*   atan (note that atan does have a rather sizable margin of error or ~0.4 as input increases - working on this now)

-Currently working on Base Notation:
-* nothing currently supported, work in progress